100th Grey Cup: Game summary

 Calgary, being the designated away team, made the call of heads for the coin toss; the result was a tails, allowing Toronto to choose to receive the ball for the first half of the game.
 The roof of the Rogers Centre was closed for the entirety of the game.

-On Toronto's first offensive play of the game, quarterback Ricky Ray was intercepted by Quincy Butler.
+On Toronto's first offensive play of the game, quarterback Ricky Ray attempted a long throw to Andre Durie but was intercepted by Quincy Butler.
 It was Ray's first interception since October 27.
 However, Calgary was unable to capitalize on the turnover and was forced to punt the football to end their first drive.
 Calgary committed their first turnover of the game on their next possession when running back Jon Cornish fumbled the ball on a handoff from quarterback Kevin Glenn.
+The ball was recovered by Ricky Foley.
+In his celebration, he kicked the ball into the crowd, and luckily did not receive a 10, 15, or 25-yard penalty for objectionable conduct.
 Toronto ended up opening up the scoring on the ensuing drive thanks to a five-yard touchdown run by the league's Most Outstanding Player Chad Owens.

 The Stampeders responded to the touchdown with a field goal by Rene Paredes to cut the score down to 7–3 and they quickly regained possession of the ball, but the drive was cut short when Glenn was picked off by Toronto cornerback Pacino Horne, who ran the ball in for a touchdown to put the Argos up 14–3 early in the second quarter.
 On their following possession, Toronto found themselves at Calgary's 12-yard line following a 62-yard pass from Ray to Jason Barnes, but were forced to settle for a field goal by the Stampeders defence.
 Calgary responded with a field goal of their own to reduce the Argo lead to 17–6.
 Toronto would add another touchdown before halftime on a one-yard touchdown catch by Dontrelle Inman from Jarious Jackson.